 TH621 Asian Theology

-The focus of this course is to study some theological issues that relate to Asian countries and the perspectives and contributions of some Asian theologians based on their respective situations to remind us of the need to have concern for our own contexts and inspire us to do theology which will meet the felt need of Myanmar churches.
-This course is not intended to cover the whole aspects of Asian theologies but aims to cover important areas that will enable students to articulate based on their own contexts and formulate theology that will speak to the people in their own contexts.
+The focus of this course is to study about some theological issues that relate to Asian countries and the perspectives and contributions of some Asian theologians based on their respective situations to remind us of the need to have concern for our own contexts and inspire us to do theology which will meet the felt need of Myanmar churches.
+This course is not intended to cover the whole aspects of Asian theologies but aimed to cover important areas which will enable students to articulate based on their own contexts and formulate theology which will speak to the people in their own contexts.

 TH631 Theological Trends